woronmene/lendsqr-fe-test/README.md

 ## Project Description

+ The project is a mirror image of the Figma design, Feel free to compare side by side, and see for yourself the level of attention to detail that we have put into this project.
+The features are:

 1.)
 The project dashboard or users page shows users detail on a table.
 Most relevant data displayed in the users page are:

 - Organization